Read the post in: 繁體中文

 Vegan Gluten-Free Banana Bread

 When talking about banana bread, I have a bitter-sweet story to tell.
-I remeber that when I started baking, I couldn’t make a good banana bread no matter how many times I’ve tried.
+I remember that when I first started baking, I couldn’t make a good banana bread, no matter how many times I’ve tried.
 So I gave up at that time.

 And you know what?
 It turns out fantastic.
-In fact, I think this is the most delicious banana bread I ever had in my life, at least for now.
+In fact, I think this is the best banana bread I’ve ever had in my life, at least for now.
 So that’s why I’m so thrilled to share it with you.

 Not only it’s vegan.
-It’s also gluten-free without any wheat flour.
+It’s also gluten-free, without any wheat flour.
 I just want to share a banana bread that almost everyone can enjoy, including those sensitive to gluten.
-(Hi!)
+(Hi there.)

 If you’re really sensitive to gluten, make sure you’re using gluten-free oats for this vegan banana bread.
 And if you’re not, still welcome to have this banana bread in your morning or afternoon with a cup of tea.

-This recipe is adapted from Beaming Baker’s.
+This recipe is adapted from Beaming Baker’s recipe.
 The measurement of her is using cups.
-But I think it’s really important to measure the banana by weight with previous experiences.
+But I think it’s really important to measure the banana by weight based on my personal experiences.

-I also reduce the amount of maple syrup in this recipe because I find the bananas are already sweet enough.
-Sometimes I use palm syrup for a different flavor.
+I also reduce the amount of maple syrup in this recipe because I find that the bananas are already sweet enough.
+Sometimes I use palm syrup for a different flavour as well.

 And you know which ingredient goes really well with bananas? (not chocolate, though it’s a common match in Taiwan)